hablapps/pairstrading/PostPairsTrading.md

 alpha_lr:alphaF[t[`SP500]`close;t[`NASDAQ100]`close]
 ```

-This precisely meets one of our objectives: **a comprehensive method for representing relative changes between both assets**.
+This precisely meets one of our objectives: getting **a comprehensive method for representing relative changes between both assets**.
 As we can deduce, our mean is now 0 because our assets are normalized, cointegrated and on the same scale.
 Therefore, ideally, the differential between their prices should be 0.
 Consequently, when our spread is below 0, we infer that asset X is overpriced, whereas if it's above 0, then asset Y is overpriced.

 ## Real-Time Pair Party

 Now that we have selected a pair of cointegrated indices and understand how to calculate their relationships, let's see how we can create a real-time pair trading scenario.

-To do this, we need to focus on the Real Time Pair Trading (RPT), which will subscribe to the tickerplant, receiving the price data (`prices`) of the two indices we choose based on our ADF Test.
+To do this, we need to focus on the Real-Time Pair Trading (RPT), which will subscribe to the tickerplant, receiving the price data (`prices`) of the two indices we choose based on our ADF Test.
 Additionally, we will connect to the HDB (as shown in the ADF testing) to calculate the alpha (`alpha_lr`) and beta (`beta_lr`) of the linear regression.
-Subsequently, the RPTS will publish the regression spreads to the KX Dashboard so we can view it in real time.
+Subsequently, the RPT will publish the regression spreads to the KX Dashboard so we can view it in real time.
 Let's take a quick look at the RPT script.

 The first step is to declare a `.z.ts` function, which will be called automatically every x milliseconds, configurable with `\t`.
 In our case, it will be called every 100 milliseconds.
 This function will publish the spreads in real time to a table using the `.u.pub` (publish) function from the [KDB+ tick architecture](https://github.com/KxSystems/kdb-tick).
 The `.u.pub` function takes two parameters: the name of the table to publish to and the content to be published, then it publishes the content to the table's subscribers.